PelayoPS/DiscordBotDev/README.md

 # DiscordBotDev
-This repo is a demo for a real discord bot, the development of it has been discontinued
+This repo is a demo for a real discord bot using discord.js v13, the development of it has been discontinued